personyze/personyze-template-language/subst_user_data_syntax.md

 :func_name('Parameter 1', 'Parameter 2', 'Parameter 3')
 ```

-If the parameter contains commas or closing parenthesis, or if there are more than 1 parameter, it must be quoted.
+If the parameter contains commas, apostrophes or closing parentheses, or if there are more than 1 parameter, it must be quoted.
+To represent an apostrophe, need to double it in the quoted string (`:func_name('I''m a string')`).

 Here are supported function names: